 Based in Croydon, this service supports 60 single people up to 65 years of age with a range of complex needs including experience of homelessness or rough sleeping, substance misuse and/or mental ill health.

-of customers established contact with family and friends
+of customers who needed to establish contact with family and friends did so

-Our work at Palmer House is complemented by joint working with local health services and specialist agencies.
-An Alcohol Nurse from Turning Point is based on site four days a week.
-This provides extra support for customers with substance misuse issues and offers a medical contact point before A and E.
+Our work at Palmer House is delivered in partnership with local health services and specialist agencies.
+An Alcohol Nurse from Turning Point is based on site four days a week, providing extra support and offering a medical contact point before A and E.

-Support into education, training or employment is tailored to individual needs, circumstances and goals on various levels.
-This includes initial advice and volunteering, to signposting to adult learning courses and employment opportunities through the Customer Employment Partnership.
-Customers are also supported to look at any underlying barriers to this, such as physical or mental health needs which are often a result of rough sleeping.
+Education, training and employment support is tailored to individual circumstances.
+This support includes advice, and signposting to adult learning courses or employment opportunities.
+Customers are also supported to look at any underlying barriers to this, such as physical or mental health needs that can result result from rough sleeping.
 This work is supported by weekly drop in sessions run by Job Centre Plus.
-Once customers are ready to move on we support them to develop tenancy sustainment skills and look for more independent accommodation.
+Once people are ready to move on, we work with them on tenancy sustainment skills and finding independent accommodation.

 To find out how you could support Palmer House, read more here.

 I’ve met a lot of different people and challenged myself with things I haven’t done before.
 Volunteering has reminded me of the skills I have; which can also be developed and help me move forward.